 Current Bar Exam Information

 The Bar Examination is given in Jefferson City on the last consecutive Tuesday and Wednesday of each February and July.
-The February 2013 exam was administered on February 26 and 27 at the Truman Hotel & Conference Center, 1510 Jefferson Street, telephone (573) 635-7171.
-The July 2013 exam will be administered on July 30 and 31 at two sites: (1) the Truman Hotel & Convention Center, 1510 Jefferson Street, telephone (635-7171) and (2) Capitol Plaza Hotel, 415 West McCarty Street, telephone (573) 635-1234.
+The February 2014 exam will be administered on February 25 and 26 at the Truman Hotel & Conference Center, 1510 Jefferson Street, telephone (573) 635-7171.
+The July 2014 exam will be administered on July 29 and 30 at two sites: (1) the Truman Hotel & Convention Center, 1510 Jefferson Street, telephone (635-7171) and (2) Capitol Plaza Hotel, 415 West McCarty Street, telephone (573) 635-1234.
 The bar examination schedule posted shows the exact amount of time allotted for the test sessions.
 However, the actual start times are tentative pending approval by the NCBE.
 One other note is that it is helpful to book a hotel room in advance if you are thinking about staying in Jefferson City (and especially if you want to try and stay at one of the test sites).
 Click here for the Bar Examination Schedule.

 - Multistate Professional Responsibility Exam (MPRE)